tommaho/vizzy_django/README.md

 # vizzy_django
-Learn something new - django
+Learn something new - django with auth and orm